npsark/rshell/hw4REDO.md

 cout << "\033[41;33;1;4mHello World!" << endl";
 ```

-So thats a smalle taste of what you can do with ANSI.
+So thats a small taste of what you can do with ANSI.
 If you followed this tutorial and cannot get the ANSI formatting to work, it is possible you are using a console that does not support those features.
 I am using the default terminal that comes with Debian and everything works fine.
 The console that comes with Code::Blocks on Windows however, does not support ANSI.
 A common symptom of a console that does not support ANSI is junk characters being printed.